katiestar99/ansible/docs/docsite/rst/dev_guide/testing_units_modules.rst

 API definition with unit test cases
 -----------------------------------

-API interaction is usually best tested with the function tests defined in Ansible's integration testing section, which run against the actual API.
+API interaction is usually best tested with the function tests defined in Assible's integration testing section, which run against the actual API.
 There are several cases where the unit tests are likely to work better.